Keyboard shortcuts

 • REST operations that can be performed on the data (CRUD methods, custom methods)

-• Generated Client API
+• Generated client API

-In this chapter, we will explore the various features of Cloesce Models, including defining D1, KV and R2 backed properties, relationships between Models, generated CRUD methods, and custom methods.
+In this chapter, we will explore the various features of Cloesce Models, including defining D1, KV, and R2 backed properties, relationships between Models, generated CRUD methods, and custom methods.

 Basic D1 Backed Model

-In this section we will explore the basic properties of a D1 backed Model in Cloesce.
+In this section, we will explore the basic properties of a D1 backed Model in Cloesce.
+Cloudflare D1 is a serverless SQL database built on SQLite for Workers.

 Defining a Model